-[Intro Paragraph] Kick off your job posting with a two to three sentence description of position and your establishment.
+[Intro Paragraph] Kick off your executive chef job description with a two to three sentence description of position and your establishment.
 Mention anything that will impress candidates, such as press mentions, rave reviews, and awards you’ve won.

 Executive Chef Job Responsibilities: Edit and add to this list because the tasks are likely to be different depending on whether you’re hiring for a Michelin-rated restaurant or a college cafeteria.
 Here are some examples of common responsibilities to get you started:

 - Leads pre-shift meetings.

 - Determines plating and presentation plans.

 - Orders and evaluates the quality of new food.

 - Makes sure the kitchen staff follows all food safety laws.

 - Sets and implements the kitchen policies and procedures.